ObserveRTC/schemas/generated-schemas/samples/v2/ClientSample.md

 Name | Value | Description
 --- | --- | ---
-clientId | Required string | The unique generated client id the report is generated from sampleSeq | Optional number | The sequence number a source assigns to the sample.
-Every time the source make a sample at a client this number is monothonically incremented. roomId | Optional string | The WebRTC app configured room id the client was at the call.
-If it is configured, then every sample carries this information. userId | Optional string | The WebRTC app configured user id of the client.
-If it is configured, then every sample carries this information. engine | Optional Engine | The engine platform | Optional Platform | The platform browser | Optional Browser | Details of the browser the client has os | Optional OperationSystem | Details about the operation system the client has mediaConstraints | Optional array | List of the media constraints the client has
+clientId | Required string | The unique generated client id the report is generated from sampleSeq | Optional number | The sequence number a source assigns to the sample. <br />Every time the source make a sample at a client this number is monothonically incremented. roomId | Optional string | The WebRTC app configured room id the client was at the call.<br />If it is configured, then every sample carries this information. userId | Optional string | The WebRTC app configured user id of the client.<br />If it is configured, then every sample carries this information. engine | Optional Engine | The engine platform | Optional Platform | The platform browser | Optional Browser | Details of the browser the client has os | Optional OperationSystem | Details about the operation system the client has mediaConstraints | Optional array | List of the media constraints the client has<br />

-Only presented if any changes occurred in the client devices | Optional array | List of the media devices the client has. userMediaErrors | Optional array | List of user media errors
+Only presented if any changes occurred in the client devices | Optional array | List of the media devices the client has. userMediaErrors | Optional array | List of user media errors<br />

-Only presented if any changes occurred in the client extensionStats | Optional array | List of the extension stats added by the webrtc app iceServers | Optional array | List of ICE server the client has
+Only presented if any changes occurred in the client extensionStats | Optional array | List of the extension stats added by the webrtc app iceServers | Optional array | List of ICE server the client has<br />

-Only presented if any changes occurred in the client pcTransports | Optional array | List of the peer connection transport object. mediaSources | Optional array | A list of media sources a client uses.
-This attribute only updates if there is a change in the list of source.
+Only presented if any changes occurred in the client pcTransports | Optional array | List of the peer connection transport object. mediaSources | Optional array | A list of media sources a client uses.<br />This attribute only updates if there is a change in the list of source.

-Only presented if any changes occurred in the client codecs | Optional array | List of codec the client has
+Only presented if any changes occurred in the client codecs | Optional array | List of codec the client has<br />

-Only presented if any changes occurred in the client certificates | Optional array | The certificates the client provided
+Only presented if any changes occurred in the client certificates | Optional array | The certificates the client provided<br />

-Only presented if any changes occurred in the client inboundAudioTracks | Optional array | The inbound audio track statistics inboundVideoTracks | Optional array | The inbound video track statistics outboundAudioTracks | Optional array | The outbound audio track statistics outboundVideoTracks | Optional array | The outbound video track statistics iceLocalCandidates | Optional array | Local ICE candidates
+Only presented if any changes occurred in the client inboundAudioTracks | Optional array | The inbound audio track statistics inboundVideoTracks | Optional array | The inbound video track statistics outboundAudioTracks | Optional array | The outbound audio track statistics outboundVideoTracks | Optional array | The outbound video track statistics iceLocalCandidates | Optional array | Local ICE candidates<br />

-Only presented if any changes occurred in the client iceRemoteCandidates | Optional array | Remote ICE candidates
+Only presented if any changes occurred in the client iceRemoteCandidates | Optional array | Remote ICE candidates<br />
 Only presented if any changes occurred in the client dataChannels | Optional array | Data channels timestamp | Required number | The timestamp when the sample is created